h12w/gspec/DESIGN.md

 IMPLEMENTATION:
-To implement the tree traversing logic, the path is composed of unique function IDs, which could be implemented as the address of the function.
+To implement the tree traversing logic, the path is composed of unique function IDs, which could be implemented as either the relative position from the root test group or the address of the function.

+It seems that the function address approach is simpler, however, there are two major flaws of this approach:
+1. the function address changes with any code modifications, making it hard to implement a useful "focus mode".
+So the former
+2. the function address is always the same within a loop, making it hard to support table-driven testing.

+So the former way is chosen.

 ###Table-driven Testing
 GSpec should allow table driven tests and group functions nested in arbitrary